The Best Employers In The World – How To Build Relationships With Them

 This requires you to do some research about the person, their work, their business and the industry as a whole.

-- Engagement and Interaction.
+Engagement and Interaction.
 Consistent communication with that person should be key.
 No relationship develops without communication.
-This communication is again centred around that person, not you.
+This communication is again centered around that person, not you.

 – Adding value to them, sending and sharing information that is helpful to them and their business.
 That breaks down barriers, helps people relax and become familiar with you and start to trust you.

 We all know that it is the people who are referred and recommended who would land jobs far easier than someone with a cold CV approach.
 If a job offer is not forthcoming from such a relationship, then a recommendation or referral can be.
 And that is highly valuable when you are referred from someone inside one of the best employers in the world.